 Dental assisting has been identified by the U.S. Burea of Labor Statistics as one of the fastest growing professions and is expected to grow 25% in the next 10 years.
 Due to population growth and an aging population, dental assistants are need to meet the increased demand for dental care that exists in the United States.

-The dental assisting program is accredited by the Commission on Dental Accreditation of the American Dental Association, a specialized accrediting body recognized by the Council on Postsecondary Accreditation and by the United States Department of Education.
+The Dental Assisting program is accredited by the Commission on Dental Accreditation of the American Dental Association.
+The Commission is a specialized accrediting body recognized by the United States Department of Education.
+The Commission on Dental Accreditation can be contacted at 312-440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611-2678.
+The Commission's web address is: http://www.ada.org/en/coda.